 3. Choose Your Extras

-Lime Juice: I always add lime juice.
+Citrus Juice: Lemon, lime, orange.
 Just a few big squeezes.
-The fruit will give off a lot of juice so you don’t want to add too much additional liquid, but a few squeezes of tangy lime juice adds a great flavor and makes it nice and tropical tasting.
+The fruit will give off a lot of juice so you don’t want to add too much additional liquid, but a few squeezes of citrus really enhances the flavor of the overall dish.
+My absolute favorite is a couple of cuties or mandarines cut in half and squeezed in there.

 Cinnamon: A few dashes of cinnamon goes great with the cinnamon chips.

-Mint: I love a little chopped fresh mint in my fruit salsa.
-It reminds me of cilantro in regular salsa and makes everything so fresh tasting.
+Mint: A little chopped mint reminds me of cilantro in regular salsa and makes everything so fresh tasting.
 But beware, a little goes a long way and if you add too much it will really overpower the taste of your yummy fruit.
 My husband hates it when I put mint in- he thinks it ruins the salsa and tastes disgusting, so you may want to go sparingly on that one!

-Ginger: I’m adding this from Kate’s suggestion in the comment section.
-Great thinking!
-A little fresh ginger would be great.
+Ginger: A little fresh ginger adds a fun twist.
 A little will go a long way.
 P.S. ginger + coconut = yum.

 4. Eat it!

-You’ll want to chill the salsa first for maximum yumminess.
-Then serve with Baked Cinnamon Chips for dipping.
+I like to chill it before serving, but you can definitely eat immediately if you’d like.
+Serve with Baked Cinnamon Chips for dipping.
 Also fantastic over ice cream!
 Ooh, how about cinnamon chips AND ice cream.
 Now that’s a party.